laperlej/zellij-sessionizer/README.md

             move_to_focused_tab true
             cwd "/"
             root_dirs "/home/laperlej/projects;/home/laperlej/workspaces"
+            session_layout "myCustomLayout"
         }; SwitchToMode "Locked";
     }
 }
 ```

+arguments:

+- root_dirs: string of paths separated by a semicolon, default is `""`
+- session_layout: the layout to use for new sessions, please prepend the layout name with a `:` if you want to use a built-in layout ex: `:compact`, default is `:default`.

-**IMPORTANT:** due to the way plugins interact with the filesystem the root_dirs **must** be absolute paths and **must** be descendants of the cwd.
+**IMPORTANT:** I highly recommend setting cwd to `/`. due to the way plugins interact with the filesystem the root_dirs **must** be absolute paths and **must** be descendants of the cwd.

-I highly recommend setting cwd to `/`.

-The root_dirs variable should be a string of paths separated by a semicolon.
-Any invalid path will be silently ignored.

 ## Contributing